eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-7-4.md

 - Get your API Token (see README of the Dash Tool), note that only committers can get an API Token
 - Do **NOT** share your API Token!
-- DO **NOT** integrate into automatic builds the "Automatic IP Team Review Requests" (creation of ip tickets: " -review option") via your personal API Token
+- DO **NOT** integrate into automatic builds the "Automatic IP Team Review Requests" (creation of ip tickets: " -review option") via your **personal** API Token
-To integrate in your automatic builds: request a dash-bot via the EF Helpdesk.
+- To integrate in your automatic builds: request a dash-bot via the EF Helpdesk.

-### Other content (fonts, images, ...)
+### Checking other content (fonts, images, ...)

 Other 3rd party content, e.g. fonts, icons, images has also to be approved by the Eclipse Foundation IP Team.
 See [here](/docs/oss/issues#eclipse-gitlab-ip-issue-tracker) for more information to create a IP issue manually.